yam-finance/yam-protocol/README.md

 ## Governance
 Governance is entirely dictated by YAM holders from the start.
-Upon deployment, ownership of all YAM protocol contracts was reliquished to the timelocked Governance contract or removed entirely.
+Upon deployment, ownership of all YAM protocol contracts was relinquished to the timelocked Governance contract or removed entirely.
 At the very least, this can be seen as a reference implementation for a truly decentralized protocol.

 # Development
 ### Building